nealcaren/fightordie/_build/html/_sources/Volumes/08/06/of_children_of_peace.md

 flickering flame and there a last trembling sob.
 Only one living thing passes across the night: a horse---a gaunt, sweating horse, with bloody nostrils, great pain-struck eyes, and bowels trailing on the earth.
-He hears his Emperor bugling "Victory !" to the King.
+He hears his Emperor bugling "Victory!" to the King.
 Turning he staggers toward him and whimpers as he goes.

 ______________